In77/squadmc-maps/README.md

 # squadmc-maps

-This forked repo is used for holding the mapdatas for this [SquadMC](http://47.96.92.77:8001/) site located in Hangzhou, China.
+This forked repo is used for holding the mapdatas for this [SquadMC](http://pjp.foreconclub.com/) site hosted by CN FORECON clan.

 #